BuxOrg/bux/.github/CODE_STANDARDS.md

 #### Descriptiveness

 - Branch names should be descriptive and represent the task/feature at hand.
-- Use hyphens to separate words for readability, e.g., `feature/add-login-button`.
+- Use hyphens to separate words for readability, e.g.,<br/>
+ `feature/add-login-button`.

 #### Include Issue Number

-- If applicable, include the issue number in the branch name for easy tracking, e.g., `feature/123-add-login-button`.
+- If applicable, include the issue number in the branch name for easy tracking, e.g.,<br/>
+`feature/123-add-login-button`.

 #### Deleting Branches After Merging